FOREST FIRES & DEFORESTATION

 "Mmmm.
 Those crazy hippies might have a point.
 It is getting a little warmer than I'd Like."

 We need to plant more trees - a whole lot more trees, not clear them, and especially not waste timber that is a vital renewable resource for zero carbon house building.
-Forest fires that cause deforestation are raising the temperature of Planet Earth and there is no Planet B.
+Forest fires that cause deforestation are raising the temperature of Planet Earth and there is no Planet B. In science fiction this is called terraforming, where humans condition other planets to make their atmosphere hospitable for life as we know it (Jim).

 Irresponsible logging should also be made an international criminal offence.
 Timber should be harvested sustainably, with approved replanting schemes as part of a Circular Economy.
 No tree should be cut, except for diseased and dying trees, without a replanting plan.
 A local Arboriculturist or Arboricultural Consultant should certify any reason for removal of a tree, such as a dangerous situation on an incline, close to a building.

-Log and coal fires should be restricted in use, with climate offset mitigation measures in place for limited recreational residential use.
+Log and coal fires should be restricted in use, with climate offset mitigation measures in place for limited recreational and residential use.

 To make this work, we'd need to make it easy for lumber companies and timber growers to carry on with legitimate business, without burdening them with red-tape.
 Civil servants and policy makers often overlook the difficulties of running a legal enterprise, without making these essential entrepreneurs feel like criminals, or not appreciated for what they are doing.